-The Department of Fisheries Malaysia has helped 700 households from Negeri Sembilan and Malacca which was 500 households and 200 households respectively from the year 2010 to 2011.
+The Department of Fisheries Malaysia has helped 1,428 households from Kedah, Johore, Terengganu, Pahang, Negeri Sembilan and Malacca between the year 2010 until 2013.
 A variety of agriculture projects including fisheries are chosen by the participants which include fishing boat and engine input, freshwater fish aquaculture projects, chicken rearing, selling of Agro-based Industry products through kiosk and tricycle motorbikes and other agriculture projects which were easy and quick income earning.

 A total of new 350 households were targeted for the Department of Fisheries in 2014 to participate in this programme and the distribution of households by districts was as follows:

 A close cooperation between the Department of Fisheries and other Departments and Agencies under the Ministry of Agriculture and Agro-based Industry, Ministry of Women, Family and Community Development, Performance and Management Delivery Unit (PEMANDU) and Implementation Coordination Unit (ICU) from the Prime Minister Office and also all Government Agencies at state and district level has produced success stories from participants in the year 2010 until 2013.
 Support and assistance provided by Members of Parliament, local leaders, Parliament Area Agriculture Development Council (MPPP) and State Agriculture Exco were also contributing to the success of this programme under the Government Transformation Programme initiative.